UM atUM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

 • A banking competition!

 • No!
 This is an internationalscience communicationcompetition open toFrench-speakingdoctoral studentsfrom around the world.
-The task I propose to the candidates is to present their research in French to a diverse, non-specialist audience in the form of a clear, concise, and compelling presentation, supported by a single slide.
+The task I propose to the candidates is to present their research in French to a diverse, non-specialist audience in the form of a clear, concise, and compelling presentation, using only a single slide.

 • … A slide show contest?

-• Often approached with a touch of humor and drawing on references topopular cultureand a variety ofmetaphors, I help future researchers hone their public speaking skills through coaching provided by doctoral programs, which organize the regional finals.
+• Often approached with a sense of humor and using references topopular cultureand a variety ofmetaphors, I prepare future researchers to present their work through coaching provided to candidates by the doctoral colleges, which organize the regional finals.
 My name comes from the time limit imposed on each candidate to summarize their thesis in 180 seconds—I am, I am…

 • Um… My thesis in 180 seconds!